 A SMART MAILBOX FOR TRAVELERS

-the ask: make a service for displaced people
+Make a service for displaced people in 2 weeks

-we found that 66% of homeless people had been inconvenienced by not having a physical address.
+66% of homeless people have been inconvenienced by not having a physical address.

 anonymous surveys and in-person interviews